zer2/Fantasy-Basketball--in-progress-/readme.md

 ### A. Assumptions and setup

 The case for Z-scores utilizes the simplifying assumption that besides the player currently being chosen, all other players are chosen randomly from a pool of high-performing players.
 This assumption is obviously not exactly true, since drafters are trying to take the strongest players available, not choosing at random.
-But in aggregate teams probably don't look all that different from random assortments of players, and this assumption makes the math significantly more managable.
+But a heuristic as elegant as Z-scores could not be derived without this kind of simplifying assumption.

 Say team one is picking a player in a league with twelve players per team.
 Besides the unchosen player, they will have eleven other randomly chosen players.
 Their opponents will all have twelve randomly chosen players.
 With all of this information, we can brute-force calculate the probability that team one wins based on the statistics of the player they are choosing, and try to optimize for it

 ### B.	Category differences

 The difference in category score between two teams tells us which team is winning the category and by how much.
-By randomly selecting the 23 random players many times, we can get a sense of what the difference between two teams will be before the last player is added.
+By randomly selecting the 23 random players many times, we can get a sense of what team two's score minus team one's score will be before the last player is added.
 See this simulation being carried out for blocks below

 https://github.com/zer2/Fantasy-Basketball--in-progress-/assets/17816840/73c3acaa-20c9-4a61-907a-ee0de2ff7e3b